 Back Pain in Horses

-Kissing spine does not always cause pain.
+Kissing spine does not always cause pain in horses.
 In fact, some cases of kissing spine are found accidentally while investigating other issues in asymptomatic horses.
+In one study 39% of horses that were radiographed despite lack of back pain still had radiographic changes suggestive of kissing spines.

 - The bony dorsal spinous processes grinding against each other

-- Pinching of the ligaments between the processes
+- Injury or inflammation of the ligaments between the processes

-- Reduction of range of motion and resulting muscle stiffness
+- Reduced of range of motion in affected vertebral segments, resulting in muscle tightness

 Causes of Kissing Spine